最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 Conclusion

-The most important thing during the operation is to check if the port is allowed through the firewall.
-If you cannot connect, it’s very likely that the port is blocked rather than a problem with the frp configuration.
+The most important point during operation is to check whether the port is allowed by the firewall, because the inability to connect is most likely due to the port being blocked rather than an frp configuration issue.

-For more ways to use frp, check here: frp/README.
+More ways to use frp can be found here: frp/README.

 Update